 Fischer Bullet Space Pen Review

 Moving towards the pen itself, I actually was quite impressed with this pen once I got over the initial shock from its size.
 The pen feels sturdy, weighted and solid enough to carry around for a long time.
 The weight was slightly lighter than I expected but not terribly light.
 One thing that I dislike about this pen is the weight distribution.
-I feel that the pen feels very unbalanced and unweighted.
+I feel that the pen feels very unbalanced and unweighted at certain points.
 I am someone who likes to fiddle with my pens.
-Generally, I find myself either spinning them around between my fingers or just fidgeting with my pens.
+Generally, I often find myself either spinning them around between my fingers or just fidgeting with my pens.
 Because of the small size and light weight, I feel that the Fischer Bullet pen is less than ideal for this.
-I opted for the polished silver look because well I think it looked the cleanest.
+I opted for the polished silver look because I think it looked the cleanest.
 There are also a wide variety of different colors that may appeal to you.
-I was debating between the matte black and the silver.
+I was mostly debating between the matte black and the silver.

 One of the main things that Fischer Space Pens are known for is the ink cartridge.
 Fischer pens come equipped with a pressurized ink system that allows for a truly premium feel.
 Their main marketing strategy goes to say that you can use the pen in any situation: upside down, underwater, super-hot temperatures, super cold temperatures and even in outer space.
 But let’s be honest, how many of us are actually going to be using this pen underwater even, let alone outer space.
 To me, none of this mattered for me.
 I really just cared to see how the thing feels when its writing across the paper.
 I would say that it is above average in its feel.
 They claim that the pressurized ink cartridge eliminates the need to do that little scribble thing that we all do before writing.
 Honestly, I didn’t notice much of a difference when writing and did the scribble anyway.